 “This was indeed an extraordinary and bizarre day!”, I wrote in my diary on the 8th of August.
 Diane, a half-native Canadian woman we befriended four years ago, had taken us to our first ever Pow Wow.
 A Pow Wow is a ceremony of North America’s Native people to repeat the traditional rituals of their ancestors, and is a festivity to celebrate their liberty to do so.
 The fact that this ceremony was taking place was not indicated in any of the touristic booklets, and without Diane we would never have had the opportunity to experience this unique and incredibly interesting happening.

 As promised, this is a sequel to my story about camping in Canada.
-During our second week in Canada we moved to another campsite in Alconquin Park, where we’d meet a Canadian family we would spent most of our final week with.
-In general, I find that Canadian people are probably thé nicest people.
-Very open, very welcoming, enthusiastic to have a chat.
-One evening, a couple was sitting by a campfire when they invited us over.
-They gave us some corncobs which we’d heat above the fire, and talked to us all about Canada and their adventures whilst camping.
-It turned dark and the lady even started singing a few songs for us.
+During our second week in Canada we moved to another campsite in Alconquin Park, where we met a Canadian family with whom we spent most of our final week with.
+In general, I find that Canadian people are probably thé nicest people in the world.
+Very open, very welcoming and enthusiastic to have a chat.
+For example, one evening, a couple sitting by a campfire invited us over.
+They gave us some corncobs which we heated above the fire and talked to us all about Canada and their adventures whilst camping.
+When it turned dark, the lady even started singing a few songs for us.

 Not long afterwards we met the Green family.
-My mum and I were swimming in the lake, wondering out loud if there were many leeches and what we would have to do if one would bite us, when Bill came swimming by us.
-He had been camping for many years and knew all about the animals around.
-His son was fascinated by the local wildlife and could spot animals from a remarkable distance.
+My mum and I were swimming in the lake by the campsite, wondering out loud if there were many leeches and what we would have to do if one would bite us, when Bill came swimming towards us to offer some advise.
+He had been camping at Alconquin for many years and knew all about the animals around.
+His son in particular was fascinated by the local wildlife and could spot animals from a remarkable distance.

-So it was that one day, his son spotted a moose on the other side of the lake, that to us looked like perhaps little rocks.
+So it was that one day his son spotted a moose on the other side of the lake, that to us looked like perhaps a little rock.
 Bill invited us to join him in his canoe to go see the animal from up close.
-It was indescribably beautiful to be on the lake and to have the impressive animal so nearby and silence all around.
+It was indescribably beautiful to be on the lake and to have the impressive animal so nearby and silence all around us.
 We stayed on the lake till sunset, the nature shone bright green and the sky was coloured red.
-Otters sometimes appeared to show their little heads, after which they would dive under water again.
+Otters sometimes appeared to show their little heads.
 Bill told us that if we wanted to, we could borrow his canoe any time and for example make a fishing trip.
 Continue reading “Adventures in Canada”

-My obsession for Canada started every since I was a little girl.
+My obsession for Canada started when I was a little girl.
 For unexplained reasons, I dreamt about going there someday.
-In primary school, my presentations would either be about Canada or Killer Whales, and all my friends would know “one day I will move and live in Canada.”
+In primary school, my presentations would either be about Canada or Killer Whales, and all my friends would hear; “one day I will move and live in Canada.”

 When I turned 18, and received my high school diploma, the day had come: my mum and I would visit Canada.
-Perhaps unbelievable, but the trip exceeded my expectations.
-Perhaps not unsurprising, I could go on and on about our time there.
+The trip exceeded my expectations.
+Perhaps not surprising, but I could go on and on about our time there.
 So much has happened, and so many wonderful people (and bears) have crossed our paths… that’s why I will probably write this story in two parts.
-Continue reading “Camping in Canada: sleeping with bears.”